NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 Online workshop open for PhD students, postdocs, researchers and other employees within Swedish academia.
 This course is organised by the National Bioinformatics Infrastructure Sweden (NBIS).

-This workshop builds on our previous `ChIPseq data analysis workshop <https://nbisweden.github.io/workshop-archive/workshop-ChIP-seq/2018-11-07>`_ to introduce best practice bioinformatics methods for processing, analyses and integration of epigenomics data.
+This workshop is an introduction to best practice bioinformatics methods for processing, analyses and integration of epigenomics data.
 The online teaching includes lectures, programming tutorials and interactive group sessions.

 :raw-html:`<br />`